59 Electrically-Powered Aircraft

 Batteries

-Electrically-powered aircraft and their operation set unique and stringent requirements for the design of batteries.
+Electrically powered aircraft and their operation set unique and stringent requirements for battery design.
 The batteries must be light, compact, quickly rechargeable, and able to provide the high current and power delivery required for all phases of flight, especially during takeoff and climb.
 They must also have protections to ensure safe operation and thermal control.

 Rechargeable lithium-ion (Li-ion) batteries are the dominant type of battery being used today.
 They have become ubiquitous, powering everything from smartphones to laptop computers to electric cars to airplanes, mainly because they have the highest specific energies of any other type of battery.
 As previously discussed, specific energies are measured in terms of gravimetric energy densities of kWh/kg or volumetric energy densities of kWh/L, both metrics being important for aviation applications.